gjoncas/gjoncas.github.io/posts/2019-11-07-a-rose-for-emily.markdown

 --------

 “A Rose for Emily” is one of Faulkner’s most widely read stories, and it’s difficult to imagine how new insights might still be gleaned about it.
-Theus it’s a pleasant surprise that simply listing unambiguous temporal references  in a computer program can clarify long-standing debates on the storyline.
+Thus it’s a pleasant surprise that simply listing unambiguous temporal references  in a computer program can clarify long-standing debates on the storyline.

 Burg, Boyle & Lang (2000: 388) suggest their method may also be applied to *The Sound and the Fury*, or any story with a non-linear chronology, given enough inter-temporal constraints.